mehar23/Video-Chat-Web-App/README.md

    The user gets logged in correct.

-</h3 style ="size:30px">2) Individual Profile Page </h3>
+<h3 style ="size:30px">2) Individual Profile Page </h3>

    <h3 style = "size: 25px">Profile page</h3>

    ![profile](https://user-images.githubusercontent.com/78142846/125284547-32356a80-e337-11eb-919d-5ce0a5a04012.png)

-   2.1) The meeting area includes a new meeting button to initiate a new meeting and a separate join meeting field through which others can join the meeting.
+ <h3 style = "size:25px">2.1) The meeting area </h3>

+        It includes a new meeting button to initiate a new meeting and a separate join meeting field through which others can join the meeting.

    ![meeting](https://user-images.githubusercontent.com/78142846/125284779-86d8e580-e337-11eb-880e-70bcc26b339e.png)

-   2.2) The Profile section includes the basic information and then the log out button
+ <h3 style = "size:25px">2.2) The Profile section </h3>

+    It includes the basic information and then the log out button

    ![account](https://user-images.githubusercontent.com/78142846/125284984-bdaefb80-e337-11eb-8a64-848605260663.png)

 <h3 style ="size:30px"> 3) Video Call Page </h3>

    <h3 style ="size:25px">3.1) The control Panel</h3>

    It includes invite people , mute (and unmute) , stop video (and play video) and end call features.

    ![panel](https://user-images.githubusercontent.com/78142846/125285164-fea71000-e337-11eb-9c5d-958da48ad216.png)

    <h3 style ="size:20px">3.1.1)  The Invite People button</h3>

    It provides the URL of the current meeting

    ![people](https://user-images.githubusercontent.com/78142846/125285513-5ba2c600-e338-11eb-8f7c-d997c2a1d1ac.png)

    <h3 style ="size:20px">3.1.2)  The Mute (and Unmute) Button</h3>

     It mutes the user and the user can unmute later as well

    ![mute](https://user-images.githubusercontent.com/78142846/125285613-7412e080-e338-11eb-87b8-1cdac94b3e76.png)

   <h3 style ="size:20px">3.1.3).
 The stop (and PLay video) Button</h3>

     It allows the user to stop the video and then play it later as well

    ![video](https://user-images.githubusercontent.com/78142846/125287145-331bcb80-e33a-11eb-91a1-48c666cd1cdc.png)